 - Close your accounts if you don’t use them anymore

-- Ensure to have the passwords at least 8 characters long with a mix of numbers, letters, and symbols.
+- Ensure the passwords are at least eight characters long with a mix of numbers, letters, and symbols.

 - Educate yourself on how to recognize a social engineering attack